-Spread bets are intended for short term trading, in some cases intraday, and are generally not suitable for long term investments.
-There is no recommended holding period, no cancellation period and therefore no cancellation fees.
+Spread bets are intended for short term trading, they are generally not suitable for long term investments.
+This product has no fixed term and will expire when you choose to exit the product or in the event you do not have available margin.
+You should monitor the product to determine when the appropriate time is to exit.
 You can close your spread bet at any time during the market hours for that spread bet.